How To Select the Right Mental Health Care Provider

 And, just to clarify, it is very common to have both a therapist and a psychiatrist or PMHNP to help you handle and treat your mental health.

 When selecting a mental health provider, the most important factor to consider is if you can see yourself growing a trusting and safe relationship with them.
 You want to be sure to work with a provider you can relate to and who understands who you are as a person.
-According to Ming Loong Teo, our Director of Psychotherapy, “70% of you getting better is the quality of the relationship you have with your provider.”
+According to our Director of Psychotherapy, “70% of you getting better is the quality of the relationship you have with your provider.”
 You should feel safe with your provider, and you should be able to trust them.
 It also helps if they match your demographic.
 For example, if you are a Black woman who wants to talk about your experiences as a Black woman, then it would be ideal if your provider is also a Black woman.

 Lastly, we want to emphasize the importance of patience.
-It is very common for it to take a little trial and error to find a provider who works best for your unique needs.
+It is very common for the process to take a little trial and error to find a provider who works best for your unique needs.
 Be patient as you navigate this new territory and find the best help possible.
 If you have to try out a provider or two before you find one that works well, we encourage you to keep a positive mindset.
-Think of each provider you try as a means to get different perspectives on your mental health, mindset, and experiences.
+Think of each provider you try as a means to get different perspectives on your well-being, mindset, and experiences.
 With each perspective, you are sure to develop deeper insight into who you are.

 Beginning your mental health care journey can be intimidating, but we hope this blog post helped to make it even a little easier for you.
 If you need help finding the support you’re looking for, we’d love to help you.
 We have over 100 psychiatrists, therapists, and PMHNPS, all ambitious to help you find relief.
 Connect with us and get the support you deserve today.
+Call (844) 867-8444 to take the first step on your mental health journey.

 Take a free mental health quiz